 Speakers and Conferences - Most years, Catholic Studies at UCSB will sponsor a conference on a topic related to Catholic Studies, at least one speaker of interest to the wider community, and lectures by scholars in the field of Catholic Studies.
 All events will be open to the wider community.
 (See our events page.)

 The Catholic Studies Website is designed to introduce students, faculty, and community members to the resources and opportunities for studying Catholicism at UCSB and around the world.
 New resources for understanding various aspects of Catholicism, especially those developed by students or faculty here at UCSB, will be featured on this website.

 The development of Catholic Studies at UCSB was initiated by members of the local Catholic community who wanted to see the study of Catholicism fully integrated into the academic life of a secular, public university.

 New Faculty - In July 2005, Ann Taves, a historian of modern Christianity and American religion, was appointed as the first Cordano Professor of Catholic Studies.
-Professor Daniel Bornstein, Professor of History at Texas A&M, served as the first Tipton Visiting Professor during Spring Quarter 2005.
-The development of Catholic Studies was further enhanced by the appointment of Stefania Tutino, a specialist in Catholicism in the early modern period, as Assistant Professor in the Departments of Religious Studies and History in July 2006.
+The development of Catholic Studies was further enhanced by the appointment of Stefania Tutino in July 2006, a specialist in Catholicism in the early modern period, as Assistant Professor in the Departments of Religious Studies and History.
+Having been an integral part of Catholic Studies at UCSB for seven years, Tutino accepted a position in the Department of History at UCLA.
+In 2014, Elliot Wolfson joined the faculty as the holder of the Marsha and Jay Glazer Endowed Chair in Jewish Studies.
+His interest in the comparative study of mysticism is reflected in new courses that include materials on Judaism, Christianity, and Islam.
+(See our course list.)